TL-System/plato/examples/personalized_fl/README.md

 All hyper-parameters should be placed under the `algorithm` block of the configuration file.

 ### For `fedavg_personalized`
-- local_layer_names: This is a list in which each item is a string presenting the parameter name.
-When you utilize the `fedavg_personalized.py` as the algorithm, the `local_layer_names` is required to be set under the `algorithm` block of the configuration file.
-Then, only the parameters contained in the `local_layer_names` will be the global model to be exchanged between the server and clients.
+- global_layer_names: This is a list in which each item is a string presenting the parameter name.
+When you utilize the `fedavg_personalized.py` as the algorithm, the `global_layer_names` is required to be set under the `algorithm` block of the configuration file.
+Then, only the parameters contained in the `global_layer_names` will be the global model to be exchanged between the server and clients.
 Thus, server aggregation will be performed only on these parameters.
 If this hyper-parameter is not set, all parameters of the defined model will be used by default.
 For example,
     ```yaml
     algorithm:
-        local_layer_names:
+        global_layer_names:
             - conv1
             - bn1
             - layer1